-Do not continue to operate the engine if a alert device has activated.
+Do not continue to operate the engine if an alert device has activated.
 Consult your Yamaha dealer if the problem cannot be located and corrected.

-Overheat alert
+eMU43753 Overheat alert

-This engine has the overheat alert device.
+This engine has an overheat-alert device.
 If the engine temperature rises too high, the alert device will activate.

-- The engine speed will automatically decrease to about 2000 r/min. - The overheat-alert indicator will light or blink.
+- The engine speed will automatically decrease to 2000-3500 r/min. - The overheat-alert indicator will light or blink (if equipped).